raspberrypi/documentation/technical-faq.md

 ### Why does cpuinfo report I have a BCM2835?

-The upstream Linux kernel developers had decided that all models of Raspbery Pi return bcm2835 as the SoC name.
+The upstream Linux kernel developers had decided that all models of Raspberry Pi return bcm2835 as the SoC name.
 At Raspberry Pi we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
 Unfortunately it means that cat /proc/cpuinfo is inaccurate later Raspberry Pi models which use different SoC's.
 You can use cat /proc/device-tree/model to get an accurate description of the SoC on your Pi model.

 ### I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC it not all there!